robcli/robcli.github.io/index.md

   <img width="300" height="200" src="images/71TCuDobhEL.__AC_SY300_QL70_ML2_.jpg">
 </p>

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+arkdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block